Best Christmas Movies On Disney+

 The Santa Clause

 One of my all-time favourite Christmas movies sees Tim Allen play Scott Calvin who is just an ordinary man, who accidentally causes Santa Claus to fall from his roof on Christmas Eve and is knocked unconscious.
 When he and his young son finish Santa’s trip and deliveries, they go to the North Pole, where Scott learns he must become the new Santa and convince those he loves that he is indeed, Father Christmas.
-There are 2 other sequels to check out on Disney+ if you enjoy this one.
+There are 2 other sequels to check out on Disney+ if you enjoy this one, plus a brand new limited series.

 With this being a Disney+ Original and the only place to see this, it is only right that it sits at the top of the list.
 Kris Kringle’s daughter is full of Christmas spirit and holiday fun, but wishes she could do something “important” like her beloved brother Nick, who will take over for their father this Christmas.
 When Nick is about to crumble like a gingerbread cookie from all the pressure, Noelle suggests he take a break and get away…but when he doesn’t return, Noelle must find her brother and bring him back in time to save Christmas.